No booking fees on the app

 Peterborough to Edinburgh (Waverley) train travel guide

-Taking the train from Peterborough to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Peterborough, you can arrive at Edinburgh (Waverley) in just 3h 35m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Peterborough to Edinburgh (Waverley) is efficient and offers a scenic and comfortable experience.
+With frequent departures from Peterborough, you can reach Edinburgh (Waverley) in just 3h 35m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking